Purdue-ECE264-002-Fall2024-stage/HW05-Count-Music-Notes/README.md

 What You Need To Do
 ===================

-Write a function called `countNotes(char * filename, double pitch)`.
-You have to read the characters from CSV file, and count the notes.
+Modify only hw05.c and write a function called `countNotes(char * filename, double pitch)`.
+You have to read the characters from CSV file, and count how many times each pitch occurs.
 Further instructions are in the comments in the function in file hw05.c

 Check Memory Leak
 =================